Sissela Bok

 Sissela Bok (born Myrdal; 2 December 1934) is a Swedish-born American philosopher and ethicist, the daughter of two Nobel Prize winners: Gunnar Myrdal who won the Economics prize with Friedrich Hayek in 1974, and Alva Myrdal who won the Nobel Peace Prize in 1982.
+She is considered one of the premier American moral philosophers of the latter part of the 20th century.

 Biography

 Bok received her B.A. and M.A. in psychology from George Washington University in 1957 and 1958, and her Ph.D. in philosophy from Harvard University in 1970.
-Formerly a professor of philosophy at Brandeis University, she is currently a Senior Visiting Fellow at the Harvard Center for Population and Development Studies, Harvard School of Public Health.
+She worked at Simmons University (1971–72), the Harvard-MIT Program in Health Sciences and Technology (1975–82), Brandeis University (1985–92), and the Harvard Center for Population and Development Studies at the Harvard School of Public Health (1993–2022).

 Bok is married to Derek Bok, former president (1971–1991, interim 2006–2007) of Harvard.
 Her daughter, Hilary Bok, is also a philosopher.
 Her brother, Jan Myrdal, was a political writer and journalist.
+Her sister Kaj Fölster (* 1936) is an author, politician and social scientist, who lived and worked many years in Germany and received the Order of Merit of the Federal Republic of Germany in 2014.

 Bok was awarded the Orwell Award in 1978 for Lying: Moral Choice in Public and Private Life.

 Bok was awarded the Courage of Conscience award on 24 April 1991 "for her contributions to peacemaking strategies in the tradition of her mother."